We at The System have seen different types of scar tissue, ranging from “knots” to deep keloid scars.

-- The connective tissue (fascia) beneath certain types of scars can restrict normal range of movement (i.e. akin to wearing a tight sweater), thus alter neuro-muscular firing patterns.
+- The connective tissue (fascia) beneath certain types of scars can restrict normal range of movement (i.e. akin to wearing a tight sweater), and thus alter neuro-muscular firing patterns.
 This can obstruct the normal network of blood, lymph, and nerve flow, thus causing the alteration in the micro-architecture of the area.
-This scenario, leads to the formation of trigger points and ultimately pain.
+This scenario leads to the formation of trigger points and ultimately pain.

 - Scars are a part of the healing cascade.

 - Scars can be produced via: trauma, surgery, chronic inflammation, blood flow impairments, and by nerve flow impairments.

 - Some scars are more visible (i.e. on the surface of the skin), but also could be cosmetically non disruptive to the fascial fabric of the body.